coodingdev/ecommerce-store-backend/README.md

 # Grocery MERN Stack Project

 Welcome to our Grocery project built on the MERN (MongoDB, Express.js, React.js, Node.js) stack!
-Our goal is to develop an e-commerce platform catering to grocery enthusiasts, providing a seamless browsing and purchasing experience.
+My goal is to develop an e-commerce platform catering to grocery enthusiasts, providing a seamless browsing and purchasing experience.

 ## Features